Unit VII. Presence

 is completely gone which does not happen until the close of the Unitive

 stage.
-The end comes gradually, almost imperceptibly, and it does
+The end comes gradually, almost imperceptibly, and it does not

-It is finally accomplished with a stroke of divine grace.
+finally accomplished with a stroke of divine grace.

 There are three paths of communication with God according to Roberts